mainsails/iPerfAutomation/README.md

 ## Requirements
-* All Windows Client Operating Systems are supported Windows 7 SP1 and Windows Server 2008R2 through to Windows 10 CB and Windows Server 2016
+* All 64bit Windows Client Operating Systems are supported Windows 7 SP1 and Windows Server 2008R2 through to Current Branches of Windows 10 and Windows Server
 * PowerShell Version 4
 * Administrative Rights (where applicable)
+* Firewall open to the relevant inbound port on the computer(s) running in "Server" Mode
+* WinRM enabled

 ## Usage